AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data Processing/Image Processing/Image style.md

 3. Choose **Data Processing** \> **Image Processing \(IMG\)**.
 Click **Create Rule**.

-4. In the Create Rule pane, configure the style.
+4. In the Create Rule panel, configure the style.

     You can use **Basic Edit** or **Advanced Edit** to create a style:

-    -   **Basic Edit**: You can use the IMG parameters listed by the system to choose the IMG methods.
+    -   **Basic Edit**: You can specify the provided IMG parameters to process images.
 For example, resize an image, add a watermark, and modify the image format.
-    -   **Advanced Edit**: You can use the API code to edit the IMG methods.
-The format is: `image/action1,parame_value1/action2,parame_value2 /...`.
+    -   **Advanced Edit**: You can enter the API code to process images.
+The code is in the following format: `image/action1,parame_value1/action2,parame_value2/...`.

-        For example: `image/resize,p_63/quality,q_90` indicates that the image is scaled down to 63% of the source image, and set the relative quality of the image to 90%.
+        Example: `image/resize,p_63/quality,q_90` indicates that the image is scaled down to 63% of the source image, and then the relative quality of the image is set to 90%.

+        **Note:** If you want to add image and text watermarks to images at the same time by using a style, use **Advanced Edit** to create the style.

     For more information about IMG parameters, see the corresponding topics for IMG parameters.

-    **Note:** The name of the image style must be 1 to 64 characters in length, and can contain only digits, letters, underscores \(\_\), hyphens \(-\), and periods \(.\).
+For example, to know more information about the IMG parameters used to resize an image, see [Resize images](/intl.en-US/Developer Guide/Data Processing/Image Processing/Parameters/Resize images.md)

 5. Click **OK**.

-## Export a style

-You can export a style from a bucket, and import the exported style to other buckets.

-1. Log on to the [OSS console](https://oss.console.aliyun.com/).

-2. Click **Buckets**, and then click the name of the target bucket.

-3. Choose **Data Processing** \> **Image Processing \(IMG\)**.

-4. Click **Export**.
-In the Save As dialog box, select the address to save the style, and click **Save**.

-## Import a style

-You can import the style object to a bucket to quickly generate multiple styles at a time.

-1. Log on to the [OSS console](https://oss.console.aliyun.com/).

-2. Click **Buckets**, and then click the name of the target bucket.

-3. Choose **Data Processing** \> **Image Processing \(IMG\)**.

-4. Click **Import**.
-In the Open dialog box, select the style object, and click **Open**.

 ## Usage notes

-After you configure an image style, you can use the style to replace the IMG parameters:
+After you configure an image style, you can use the style instead of IMG parameters in the following methods to process images.

+**Note:** If you use a style to process dynamic images such as GIF images, you must add the /format,gif parameter to convert the image format.
+Otherwise, the GIF image may become a static image after being processed.

--   IMG URL
+-   Use a style in the image URL

-    You can add an image style to the image URL in the following format: `http(s)//:BucketName.Endpoint/ObjectName? x-oss-process=style/<StyleName>`
+    You can add a style to the URL of an image in the following format:`http(s)//:BucketName.Endpoint/ObjcetName?x-oss-process=style/<StyleName>`.

     Example: [https://image-demo-oss-zhangjiakou.oss-cn-zhangjiakou.aliyuncs.com/example.jpg?x-oss-process=style/small](https://image-demo-oss-zhangjiakou.oss-cn-zhangjiakou.aliyuncs.com/example.jpg?x-oss-process=style/small)

-    If you set the custom delimiter, use the delimiter to replace `? x-oss-process=style/` to further simplify the IMG URL.
+    If you specify a custom delimiter, you can use the delimiter to replace`?x-oss-process=style/` to simplify the IMG URL.

-    For example, if you set the delimiter to an exclamation point \(!\), the IMG URL is: `http(s)//:BucketName.Endpoint/ObjectName!
+    For example, if you set the delimiter to an exclamation point \(!\), the IMG URL can be simplified in the following format: `http(s)//:BucketName.Endpoint/ObjcetName!
 StyleName`

     Example: [https://image-demo-oss-zhangjiakou.oss-cn-zhangjiakou.aliyuncs.com/example.jpg! small](https://image-demo-oss-zhangjiakou.oss-cn-zhangjiakou.aliyuncs.com/example.jpg!small)